 A well-promoted brand but fails in most tests apart from decent response time.
 Their server resources seem to be so low where the load test even fails to start.

 NameHero provides above-average performance in load tests, but their server response time can be improved.

 SiteGround response time (TTFB) is poor, only better than HostGator.
 They performed decently in a simple load test but had an average performance in high load testing.
 Their global TTFB is not good either, recording 1 second in TTFB in most locations.

 This is our first update on showcasing the Fastest WordPress hosting in the industry.
-As said earlier, Hostingstep.com will be the only site to run benchmarks in recurring manner and not a random one time test.
-Thus, you can provide your inputs in comments on how to improve our tests further and we will bring better reports in our next month updates.
+As said earlier, Hostingstep.com will be the only site to run benchmarks in a recurring manner and not a random one time test.
+Thus, you can provide your inputs in comments on how to improve our tests further, and we will bring better reports in our next month's updates.